LukeEvansTech/col-entra-id/docs/docs/permissions.md

 ### Manual Method (Azure Portal)

+!!! warning
     Application permissions for managed identities cannot be granted through the Azure Portal.
 You must use PowerShell or the Microsoft Graph API.

 ### Manual Method (PowerShell)